 New Jersey, sometimes referred to as "the nation's medicine cabinet," has become a destination of choice for those suing pharmaceutical companies.
-Even though pharmaceutical manufacturers contribute \$27 billion to the state's economy, pay \$1 billion in state taxes and rebates, and provide more than 61,000 good-paying Garden State jobs to the tune of \$6.5 billion in annual payroll, they enjoy no home court advantage when it comes to lawsuits filed against them there.102 In fact, of the 18 mass torts certified in New Jersey courts, 16 of them are pharmaceuticalbased torts, and a recent study of those mass claims found that 93 percent of them have been filed by plaintiffs who live in other states.103 Pharmaceutical companies should be prepared for high awards.104 In fact, Atlantic County has attracted litigants from as far away as England and Wales seeking such favorable outcomes.105
+Even though pharmaceutical manufacturers contribute \$27 billion to the state's economy, pay \$1 billion in state taxes and rebates, and provide more than 61,000 good-paying Garden State jobs to the tune of \$6.5 billion in annual payroll, they enjoy no home court advantage when it comes to lawsuits filed against them there.
+In fact, of the 18 mass torts certified in New Jersey courts, 16 of them are pharmaceutical-based torts, and a recent study of those mass claims found that 93 percent of them have been filed by plaintiffs who live in other states.
+In fact, Atlantic County has attracted litigants from as far away as England and Wales seeking such favorable outcomes.

-"Atlantic County has made pharmaceutical litigation into a cottage industry."106
+"Atlantic County has made pharmaceutical litigation into a cottage industry."
+106